fiee/fiee-temporale/README.rst

 fiëé témporâle
 ==============

-Generic event data for your Django models
+Generic event data for your Django models, based on django-swingtime_ by David A. Krauth (dakrauth) (at the moment it’s mostly his code, that will probably change).

 Dependencies
 ------------